 Wood for Drawer Box Bottoms

 Assuming you're going with plywood for the drawer bottoms, you'll get the best results with real hardwood plywood, which is made entirely with thin plies of real hardwood.
 Conventional plywood has inner plies of various softwoods, even if the outer veneers are hardwood.
 In general, more, thinner plies make for stronger, flatter panels.
-For birch plywood, you can't go wrong with Baltic birch, a true hardwood plywood sold in 60-by-60-inch sheets as well as various cut sizes.
+For birch plywood, you can't go wrong with Baltic birch, true hardwood plywood sold in 60 by 60-inch sheets as well as various cut sizes.